jwellik/csav_seismology/README.md

 # CSAV SEISMOLOGY
-Repository of codes for CSAV Seismology course
+Repository of codes for CSAV Seismology course.